scaliwalker/edoardo_scali.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the [ESPM Department](https://ourenvironment.berkeley.edu/) of the University of California, Berkeley.
-I am a Graduate Student at Professor [Garbelotto's lab](https://nature.berkeley.edu/matteolab/?page_id=12).
+I am a Graduate Student at [Garbelotto's Lab](https://nature.berkeley.edu/matteolab/?page_id=12).
 I started my experience as a PhD in 2022 with a Fulbright Scholarship.

 My Research Interests
 ======